Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Muscle weakness

-Prolonged stress and Addison's disease
+Long-term stress and Addison's disease

 Fibrositis and myositis

-Pseudoparalytic myasthenia gravis
+Pseudoparalytic myasthenia

-Vitamin E increases the excretion and utilization of acetylcholine, but with insufficient supply of vitamin E, the enzyme necessary for the synthesis of acetylcholine is destroyed by oxygen.
-This also causes muscle weakness, muscle breakdown, scarring and loss of creatine, but vitamin E supplementation corrects the situation.
+Vitamin E increases the release and utilization of acetylcholine, but if there is an insufficient supply of vitamin E, the enzyme needed to synthesize acetylcholine is destroyed by oxygen.
+This also causes muscle weakness, muscle breakdown, scarring and loss of creatine, but taking vitamin E will correct the situation.

 Multiple sclerosis

 In most patients, multiple sclerosis occurred due to severe stress during a period when their diet lacked pantothenic acid.
-Lack of vitamins B1, B2, B6, E or pantothenic acid - the need for each of them increases many times under stress - leads to nerve degradation.
+A lack of vitamins B1, B2, B6, E or pantothenic acid - the need for each of them increases many times under stress - leads to nerve degradation.
 Multiple sclerosis often treated with cortisone, which means that every effort should be made to stimulate normal hormone production.

 Muscle dystrophy